choco0908/arjsproject/README.md

 # arjsproject
-If you want to use this project,
+If you want to test this project,

 Requirement
 1. Prepare Notebook (including webcam) or PC with webcam